-Dog park honors fallen marine in Parker
+Dog park honors fallen Marine in Parker

 "It's a tough question," he said and then paused.
 "Probably his hugs.
 Just talking to him.
 Just him being around."

-The park was dedicated to Corporal David Sonka.
-He was killed along side his dog Flex, when an Afghan soldier opened fire against the same Marines training him.
+The park was dedicated to Cprl.
+David Sonka.
+He was killed along side his dog Flex when an Afghan soldier opened fire against the same Marines training him.

 His father has been honoring him for four years now.

-"He'd be down here every day I guarantee it.
-And he probably will be," said Kevin as he looked at up the sky.
+"He'd be down here every day, I guarantee it," Kevin said as he looked at up the sky.

-"The sacrifice he made for us knowing his family and how special they are you'll remember it every time," said Miller about visiting the park.

 The dog park, which also has a disc golf course, is the latest place named in Sonka's memory.